Unit Study Supplement: California Facts, U.S. 31st State

 The name California is believed to come from a mythical island of the same name mentioned in the novel “The Adventures of Esplandian” where Queen Calafia lived.
 In the book, the island was rich in gold, which, coincidentally, is one of the things California is known for.
 This, and the expansive fields of yellow (gold) poppies that bloom in the spring, is one of the reasons that California was officially nicknamed the Golden State in 1968.

-Learn more historical facts about California with this timeline that highlights important dates as well as interesting facts about the Golden State.
+To increase your child’s love for online learning, they can quickly glance at more historical facts about California with this timeline that highlights important dates as well as interesting facts about the Golden State.

 Juan Rodriguez Cabrillo, the first European to visit the state, arrives to the coast of California.